esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/present.md

 about the nests they surveyed.
 These raw data inputs are your starting point.
 It is your job to turn them into a shareable project.

 1. Create a single folder in which the entire project will be contained.
+Give it a simple name (without spaces).
 1. Devise a project structure.
 What folders do you need, and how will you structure them?
 1. Place the data files in one of the folders.
 Rename them so it is clear what